 Adviser Outlook, April 2019

-- Domestic and foreign stock markets rebounded during the first quarter despite recurring headlines about recession, China trade, Brexit and a global economic slowdown
+- Domestic and foreign A financial instrument giving the holder a proportion of the ownership and earnings of a company. markets rebounded during the first quarter despite recurring headlines about recession, China trade, Brexit and a global economic slowdown

 - Economic and earnings growth may be slowing, but consumer strength, tepid inflation, low interest rates and a Federal Reserve on hold are pluses for the economy

 - Smart A strategy for managing investment risk by investing in a mixture of different investments.
 Since different asset classes face different risks, even if one type of asset declines in value, others may not. remains key to managing near-term obstacles on the path to

 achieving long-term goals